aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

 1. An [Aurora PostgreSQL-Compatible Edition DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.html) with [pgvector](https://aws.amazon.com/about-aws/whats-new/2023/07/amazon-aurora-postgresql-pgvector-vector-storage-similarity-search/) support.
 2. Access to [Amazon Bedrock foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) – Amazon Titan and Anthropic Claude.
-3. We recommend using [AWS Cloud9](https://aws.amazon.com/cloud9/) to connect to the Aurora PostgreSQL DB cluster for these labs without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.
+3. We recommend using [AWS Cloud9](https://aws.amazon.com/cloud9/) to connect to the Aurora PostgreSQL DB cluster for these guidance without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.
 We also recommend using Mozilla Firefox as the preferred browser for all labs.
 If you don't already have it, you can download it from [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/).
 4. [Install Python](https://docs.aws.amazon.com/cloud9/latest/user-guide/sample-python.html) with the required dependencies (in this post, we use Python v3.9).
 You can deploy this solution locally on your laptop or via Amazon SageMaker Notebooks.

 ### Operating System